...

 How are energy units like kWh, Joule, and Btu used to quantify energy?

-Units like kilowatt-hours (kWh), Joules (J), and British thermal units (Btu) help measure energy. kWh is used for electricity, Joules are the standard unit, and Btu measures heat energy in the US.
+Units like kilowatt-hours (kWh), Joules (J), and British thermal units (Btu) measure the amount of energy. kWh is commonly used for electricity billing, Joules are the SI standard, and Btu is often used for heat in the U.S. Conversions (1 kWh = 3.6 × 10 J, 1 Btu ≈ 1,055 J) let you compare different forms and fuels.

 What is the difference between energy and power?